ayoayco/mjuaje.blog/_posts/2020-10-24-once-saved-always-saved.md

-In a previous post, I argued that theology is a practical endeavor.
-One question I posed is on eternal security of believers.
-I kind of felt that I opened *a can of worms* by posing such questions, among other theological ones, but did not give an answer for them.
-So let me address one of those questions here.

 I was brought up in a church that believes a believer can lose his salvation, I think for sensible reasons.
 As Christians, it is not uncommon to hear of people who have once professed being a Christian, then after some trials and testings, would renounce their faith and then turn back to their old ways.
 It is even seen in the New Testament.
 I remember arguing in my mind as a child to a Baptist pastor who believes in the teaching '*Once saved, always saved*': how about Judas?
 Would believers to this doctrine really affirm that Judas was saved when clearly he was not?
 Funny enough though, now I don't believe that a **true** Christian can lose his salvation.
 But I don't prefer the summative expression 'Once saved, always saved' either.
 Confused?
 Read on.<br><br>

 #### On the use of summative expressions